Projects

 Releasing endangered Leatherback turtles

-During down time students can relax or read in a hammock, play games, play soccer or volleyball or just take in the natural beauty of the area.
+During down time, students can relax or read in a hammock, play games, play soccer or volleyball or just take in the natural beauty of the area.

 The beach hatchery where nests are located